area0feffect/Intelligent-Objects-Workshop/README.md

 <br/>

 ##Hardware
  * Buttons, represents human input.
-Overrides
+Overrides.
+Lets say you have an intelligent system, but it's malfunctioning.
+The human element is always there.
  * Photocell, represents sensing, environmental input.
 Uncontrollable; we must design our system in a way to account for variability.
  * Network & Protocol, communication between the nodes.
 Humans are also a node.
  * The language we choose.
 What protocol can humans and machines both understand.